When to Start Preparing for CFA® Exam?

 3. ACTIVE LEARNING

 That’s where real learning happens.
 It takes some time and action to get things from your short-term to your long-term memory.
 To give yourself a chance to truly understand what you’ve watched or read, it’s best if you take notes while watching or reading and then review them regularly.
-If you print out and bind the Reading Notes we’ve got for you, you can add your own notes there and keep all your notes in one place (so much better than separate sheets of paper).
+If you print out and bind the Readings Notes we’ve got for you, in dedicated blank spaces you can add your own notes and finally have all your notes in one place (so much better than separate sheets of paper).

-CFA formulas need some extra attention and revision to sink in.
+Formulas need some extra attention and revision to sink in.
 That’s why we encourage you to use our Formulas APP on a daily basis.
-You can also get the lists of formulas for Readings where available (level 1 only, sorry :/).
+You can also get the lists of formulas for Readings where available.

 4. TESTING KNOWLEDGE